-1. How do you tell a loved one it’s time for them to stop driving?
+1. How do you talk to a loved one about when it might be time for them to stop driving?

 Conversations with loved ones about driving can be so difficult, Ercoli said families often avoid these conversations for too long, either allowing a person to continue driving even when caregivers believe it is unsafe, or making the decision to stop an individual from driving without involving them in the discussion at all.
 Ercoli encouraged people to express their honest opinions and ease into conversations with the individual, keeping in mind that driving is often a source of self-esteem and autonomy for people.

 “To tell somebody, ‘You’re really not a safe driver anymore.
 I don’t want you to drive.
 It’s time to give it up.
 Turn in the keys,’ is a real threat to somebody’s independence,” Ercoli said.
 “It also can be a threat to someone’s dignity.”

 People can first go on casual ride-alongs with a loved one, she noted.
 They should observe the person’s driving behaviors, assess whether there are patterns of poor driving decisions, and discuss their thoughts after the ride-alongs.
 Isolated or minor incidents don’t necessarily warrant immediate action, but people should consider the frequency and severity of the incidents.

 According to Ercoli, intersections and turns are some of the highest risk situations for a person with dementia who is driving.
 The individual may turn left into oncoming traffic without yielding the right-of-way, or fail to notice a pedestrian on a crosswalk while turning.
 Other redflags include driving too slow and failing to keep up with the flow of traffic, getting lost in familiar places and running stop signs.
 One of the most dangerous signs involves confusing the brake and gas pedals.